The Horror of Kristi Noem

 Noem’s Eugenics

+Noem deemed Cricket a "useless eater."
 Unconforming to the role assigned to Cricket by “genetics” as a bird dog, Noem saw a dog needing an edit from the gene pool.
-“Less than worthless … as a hunting dog”, reported in The Guardian.
+“Less than worthless … as a hunting dog,” reported The Guardian.
 Cricket was at once untrainable, then acting like a “trained assassin” of chickens later in Noem’s telling of the tale.

 Noem’s Narcissism

 Cricket’s “untrainability” went on public display when the dog dispatched a number of chickens at a family’s farm.
 Noem paid for the loss and helped collect carcasses, all while Noem described Cricket as “the picture of pure joy” after killing the chickens.
-At that point, she says,“I hated that dog.”
+At that point, she says, “I hated that dog.”

-“Where’s Cricket,” her daughter says, arriving home shortly after the killing.
+“Where’s Cricket?” her daughter says, arriving home shortly after the killing.
 Clearly others thought about Cricket, but that did not matter at all to Noem.
-Cricket made her look bad and that needed rectification.
+Cricket made her look bad, and that needed rectification.

 Noem’s Murderous Rage